melgu/Denon-Volume-Legacy/README.md

 ## Download

 You can download the latest version [here](https://github.com/melgu/Denon-Volume/releases).
-After downloading and unpacking the TidalSwift.zip, move the app to the Applications folder.
+After downloading and unpacking the Denon-Volume.zip, move the app to the Applications folder.
 If you get a GateKeeper warning on first launch, right-click the app, select open and confirm your action in the dialog popping up.
 Sometimes this needs to be done twice.
 Alternatively you can allow the app in System Settings -> Security.